divad1998/unidocCli/README.md

-@NotInUse

 # unidocCli
-cli tool for generating javadoc from unidoc annotations.
+Command-line tool for generating javadoc from unidoc annotations.

 How to use at the mo?
 Find below:
 Step 1 -> Pull from repo